 I got a GoPro camera for Christmas.
 I decided to brave the cold La Jolla waters near Bird Rock and give it a go — pun intended.
 Having a camera attached to your board is definitely a conversation piece.
 There’s a lot pressure to perform when everyone in the water is staring at you.
 I’m no pro surfer by any means, but I have as much as fun.
 I prefer to stick to my 4-6 foot waves.
 So here’s a couple rides from one of those days…

 I’m a proud big brother, and slightly jealous.
 Within a couple weeks my brother managed to far surpass my own web presence — granted I’ve built a small portion of the internets.
 But he went from only 100 Twitter followers to over 5000 in 2 weeks!
 How did he accomplish such a feat you might ask?
 He’s 1 of 3 hosts on a popular new YouTube channel, SourceFed.
 While you may scoff at YouTube, this show is legit!
 It’s funded by Google, has real production value, and is actually very entertaining and informative.
 In fact, it’s probably how I get most of my news now — which may or may not be sad.
 Of course, I’m biased towards Elliott, but the other hosts are great too.

 Get a taste of the show below and subscribe.
 You’ll probably like it.

 It’s been 5 months since moving from Maui to San Diego.
 I’ve had fun exploring the area — hanging out downtown, visiting north county, surfing cold water, eating delicious Mexican food and much more.
 San Diego is an awesome place.
 It’s beautiful, diverse and there’s plenty to keep me busy.
 When it comes to living on the mainland, San Diego — Actually, Encinitas would be my town of choice.

-Positive impressions of the San Diego area:
+Positive impressions of San Diego:

 - Lots of young people and families